tuanemuy/okr-manager-2/README.md

-# Next.js template for Claude Code
+# Web template for Agent